Hardware Guide: Your PCC System Hardware

 The PCC Server

-Unless your practice will host your PCC server in the cloud, PCC installs one or more servers in your practice.
+Unless your practice will host your PCC server in the cloud, PCC installs one or more servers at your practice.
 The PCC server runs PCC EHR, the Patient Portal, and other PCC software and services.
 Your personal computers connect to the PCC server using a network connection.

 Current Server Installations